 – We recommend all our divers to bring their own water bottles.

-– Communal fruit will be avoided and only peeled fruit will be delivered such as bananas.
+– Communal fruit will be avoided and only peeled fruit will be delivered such as oranges and bananas.

-– On the boats, we will operate to a lower capacity dictated by the local authorities.
+– On the boats, seat spaces will be marked zigzagged with masking tape making sure to keep at least 6 feet apart of each other.
+We will operate to a lower capacity dictated by the local authorities.

 – On the boat the communal dunk bucket won’t be available anymore, each guest will have a bucket under the seat with freshwater and soap to rinse the mask and avoid cross-contamination.